 The Woodridge Park District, incorporated in 1969, is located in DuPage and Will Counties, and is 23 miles southwest of downtown Chicago.
 The Park District serves a population of 35,320 (2020 census) residents living within the Village of Woodridge and, a small portion within the Village of Bolingbrook, which in total encompasses an area of 10.26 square miles.
-The Park District is considered to be a primary government taxing authority providing a full range of parks, public open spaces, natural areas, recreational facilities, recreation programs and district-wide special events for its residents.
+The Park District is considered to be an Illinois special government taxing authority providing a full range of parks, public open spaces, natural areas, recreational facilities, recreation programs and district-wide special events for its residents.

 The Park District is governed by an elected, five-member board, and operates under a Board-Manager form of government, with its primary purpose being to provide parks and recreational opportunities to its residents.
 Services include recreation programs, park and facility management, capital development, and general administration.
-The Park District owns and manages 141 individual parcels totaling 679.4 acres of which there are 35 developed park/ school sites and 41 additional open space and natural woodland, prairie, wetland and retention/detention area sites.
+The Park District owns and manages 135 individual parcels totaling 670.8 acres including 35 developed park/school sites and 40 additional open space and natural woodland, prairie, wetland and retention/detention area sites.

-Award winning recreational facilities operated by the Park District include but are not limited to: athletic recreation center complete with gymnasiums, artificial turf soccer field, fitness center and program rooms; administrative offices and community center; regional family aquatic park; 18-hole championship golf course and clubhouse; full service maintenance facility; aquatic splash pad; 14 community parks; 22 neighborhood/school parks; 21 miles of paved off-road bikeway paths with regional trail connections; in-line hockey/futsal court; skateboard facility; disc golf course; as well as a number of softball/baseball diamonds, tennis/pickleball courts, basketball courts, soccer fields, sand volleyball courts, cricket pitch, playgrounds, fishing piers, garden plots and picnic shelters.
-The District's commitment to excellence is why the Woodridge Park District earned the Illinois Distinguished Agency Award for exemplary effort in providing leisure services for its fifth time in 2021.
+Award-winning recreational facilities operated by the Park District include but are not limited to: athletic recreation center complete with gymnasiums, artificial turf soccer field, fitness center and program rooms; administrative offices and community center; regional family aquatic park; 18-hole championship golf course and clubhouse; full service maintenance facility; aquatic splash pad; 14 community parks; 22 neighborhood/school parks; 21 miles of paved off-road bikeway paths with regional trail connections; in-line hockey/futsal court; skateboard facility; disc golf course; 400m running track with artificial turf soccer field, as well as a number of softball/baseball diamonds, tennis/pickleball courts, basketball courts, soccer fields, sand volleyball courts, cricket pitch, playgrounds, fishing piers, garden plots and picnic shelters.
+The District's commitment to excellence is why the Woodridge Park District earned the Illinois Distinguished Accredited Agency Award for exemplary effort in providing leisure services for its fifth time in 2021.

-\ For readers desiring a copy of the December 31, 2021 ACFR please contact Chris Webber at cwebber@woodridgeparks.org.
-For additional detail in the District's ACFR, please visit: www.woodridgeparks.org/district-info/financials/ for more.
+For readers desiring a copy of the December 31, 2022 ACFR please contact Chris Webber at cwebber@woodridgeparks.org.
+For additional detail in the District's ACFR, please visit: www.woodridgeparks.org/district-info/financials or click here.